azurelyte/azurelyte.github.io/about.markdown

 permalink: /about/
 ---

-I am Jared.
-A professional Game Developer with 7 years of commercial experience developing games.
+Hello, I am Jared.
+A professional Game Developer with 6 years of commercial experience developing games.

 Creating exceptional game experiences that bring joy and entertainment to people is my passion.
-I love to focus on the intrinsic motivators of game design and bring those to the fore front of game play.
+I love to focus on the intrinsic motivators of game design and bring those to the forefront of gameplay.

 I have a background in Computer Science/Programming and a successful history of working on Designing Game Features, Scripting, Network/Multithreaded Programming, Texture/Build Pipelines, and VR.